MachineCode0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - a script that prints the effective username for the current user.
 - a script that prints all the groups the current user is part of.
 - a script that changes the owner of file hello to betty.
+- a script that creates an empty file named hello.